Ankit0431/Design-and-Analysis-of-Algorithms/Activity Selection and Maximum Possible Sum/README.md

-Sure, here's the revised README file with real-life use cases listed point-wise:

----

 # Activity Selection Problem & Maximum Possible Equal Sum of 3 Stacks

 This repository contains solutions for two problems: the Activity Selection Problem and the Maximum Possible Equal Sum of 3 Stacks.
 Both problems have real-life applications and are solved using algorithms.